Part 1 HRC

 1) ABOLISH THE ARBITRARY USE OF GROUP PUNISHMENT OR LEGALIZE GROUP PETITIONS.
 It is standard practice at all prisons in Virginia (Va) to punish incarcerated citizens as a group because of the misbehavior of one or more people.
-For example, a small group of prisoners were found to be controlling who accessed the phones.
-So GRCC officials decided to limit all incarcerated people in Housing Units 1, 5, and 8 to just five phone calls a day.
-This type of group punishment is unfair given that WE are prohited from organizing/circulating group petitions to redress our grievances and have been punished and retaliated against whenever WE have attempted to do so.
-If we are punished as a group then WE should have the right to redress our grievances as a group.
-Therefore, WE demand that either group punishment is abolished or WE be allowed to organize/circulate group petitions to redress our grievances.
+For example, a small group of prisoners were found to be controlling who accessed the phones in certain pods.
+So GRCC officials decided to limit all incarcerated people in Housing Units 2, 3, and 8 to just five phone calls a day.
+This type of group punishment is unfair given that WE are prohited from organizing/circulating group petitions to redress our grievances and have been punished and retaliated against whenever WE have have done so.
+If we are punished as a group, then WE should have the right to redress our grievances as a group.
+Therefore, WE demand that either group punishment is abolished or WE be allowed to organize/circulate group petitions to redress the conditions of our confinement.

-📌2) PROVIDE HEALTHY AND NUTRITIOUS MEALS.
-According to the OOM, page 27, “Offenders assigned to [GRCC] are served meals that are nutritiously adequate …”.
+2) PROVIDE HEALTHY AND NUTRITIOUS MEALS.
+According to GRCC Offender Orientation Manual (OOM), page 27, “Offenders assigned to [GRCC] are served meals that are nutritiously adequate …”.
 This is a blantant lie as the food served to us at GRCC is abysmal.
-At almost every lunch and dinner meal, WE are served a type of processed meat (known to us and staff as “meatrock”) which is mixed in either rice or noodles.
+At almost every lunch and dinner meal, WE are served a type of processed meat (known to us and staff as “meatrock”) which is served in rice or noodles or as sloppy Joe.
 It is common knowledge that a regular diet high in prcessed meats like “meatrock” increases the likelihood that a person will develop cancer and other ill health effects.
-Additionally, WE are routinely served food portions that are half the portions WE are supposed to receive which is causing us weight loss, lethargy, depression, malnourishment, and fatigue.
+Additionally, WE are routinely served food portions that are half the portions WE are supposed to receive which is causing us to lose weight and experience lethargy, depression, malnourishment, and fatigue.
 Because such a poor diet high in processed meats and low in calories and nutrients, and which increases our chances of developing cancer and other ill heath effects, constitutes cruel and unusual punishment, WE demand that WE be served meals that are truly healthy and nutritious and are indispensable to the proper functioning of a healthy human being.

 3) PROVIDE SAFE AND CLEAN DRINKING WATER.
-Incarcerated citizens in Va are forced to drink water that is brown, foul tasting and foul smelling as a result of it being contaminated with dirt, rust, and high levels of manganese, chlorine, and possibly other unknown contaminants like lead.
+Incarcerated citizens in Va are forced to drink water that is brown, foul tasting and foul smelling as a result of it being contaminated with dirt, rust, high levels of manganese, chlorine, and possibly other unknown contaminants like lead.
 Each time WE have complained about this water, WE are told it is safe to drink.
 However, because prison employees are advised not to drink this water and because of the negative side effects we’ve often experienced after consuming it (e.g. nausea, cramps, headaches, diarrhea) this is proof that the water is unsafe and is putting our health and lives at risk.
 Denying any human being — including those of us in jails, prisons, and detention centers — access to safe and clean drinking water constitutes cruel and unusual punishment.
 So WE demand that the Environmental Protection Agency and the Va Dept. of Environmental Quality routinely test the water and water filtration systems at all Va prisons to determine if WE are being provided water that is truly free of toxins and other pollutants.
 Additionally, WE demand that WE be provided two bottles of purified water daily, free of charge, until the above mentioned agencies have tested the water and have determined it is safe to drink.

 5) ABOLISH MEDICAL CO-PAY FEES.
-Anyone who has ever served time or studied prisons knows that many of the illnesses incarcerated people develop and suffer from are the direct result of poor living conditions like unhealthy food and dirty/contaminated drinking water.
+Anyone who has ever served time or are familiar with prisons knows that many of the illnesses incarcerated people develop and suffer from are the direct result of poor living conditions like unhealthy food and dirty/contaminated drinking water.
 Because the living conditions in prison often cause or exacerbates poor physical health, incarcerated people should have access to free health care.
 Therefore, WE demand that Va Code section 53.1-32, which authorizes the VDOC to levy medical co-pay fees against incarcerated people in exchange for prison health care services, be repealed to allow FREE and FULL health care.

 6) PROVIDE EQUAL ACCESS TO ACADEMIC/VOCATIONAL/TREATMENT PROGRAMS AND WORK ASSIGNMENTS REGARDLESS OF THE SENTENCE BEING SERVED.
-According to the OOM, page 3, “There will be equal access to programs and work assignments …”.
-This is also a blatant lie as incarcerated people serving a life sentence or the numerical equivalent to a life sentence (Lifers) are routinely passed over for enrollment in CTE (Career and Technical Education) and treatment programs in favor of those with shorter sentences.
-The end result is that most Lifers — who are the majority at most major institutions — have been on the waiting list for CTE and treatment programs for several years.
+According to GRCC OOM, page 3, “There will be equal access to programs and work assignments …”.
+This is also a blatant lie as incarcerated people serving a life sentence or due facto (numerical) life sentences (Lifers) are routinely passed over for enrollment in CTE (Career and Technical Education) and treatment programs in favor of those with shorter sentences.
+The end result is that Lifers have been on some waiting list for CTE and treatment programs for years.
 This has created an environment where many of us are left with little to no mental stimulation or constructive activity and too much time spent in idleness where our mental faculties have begun to deteriorate.
 In order to remedy this problem, WE demand that all incarcerated people, regardless of their length of sentence or release date, have full and equal access to all available CTE and treatment programs.

 8) INCREASE WAGES FOR ALL INCARCERATED WORKERS.
-Incarcerated workers employed by the various Virginia Correctional Enterprise (VCE) sweatshops are paid an hourly wage of up to .85 cents.
+Incarcerated workers employed by the various Virginia Correctional Enterprises (VCE) sweatshops are paid an hourly wage of up to .80 cents.
 Non-VCE incarcerated workers are paid an hourly wage of either .27cents, .35 cents, or .45 cents for unskilled, semiskilled, and skilled work, respectively.
 These are all state-sanctioned slave wages as incarcerated workers are not considered employees of the state per Va Code section 40.1-28.9(B)(7).
-This law was created specifically to disqualify incarcerated workers from receiving, at the very least, the prevailing minimum wage of the Commonwealth of Va.
+This law was created specifically to disqualify incarcerated workers from receiving, at the very least, the prevailing minimum wage of the State.
 Because the current wage of incarcerated workers is tantamount to a slave wage, and because a minimum wage will allow incarcerated workers to support our families (many of whom are poor and low-income) and make restitution to the victims (or the families of the victims) of our crimes which is the highest form of restorative justice and social restitution, WE demand that Va Code section 40.1-28.9(B)(7) be amended classifying incarcerated workers as “employees” of the state so that we’ll qualify for the prevailing minimum wage per the Virginia Minimum Wage Act (VA Code section 40.1-28.10) and the Fair Labor Standards Act of 1938 (29 U.S.C. section 206).

 11) ALLOW THE NEWS MEDIA TO ACCESS ANY STATE PRISON AND CORRECTIONAL FACILITY.
 Incarcerated people are isolated and hidden away outside of the public eye within a vast network of prisons where there is little to no transparency.
-This makes incarcerated people vulnerable to abuse, neglect, and other criminal and inhumane acts perpetrated by our keepers.
-Therefore, WE demand that the print, internet, and television media be allowed unlimited, unrestricted access inside any state prison and correctional facility and be allowed to use any audio, video, or other recording equipment when surveying the inside of any prison and correctional facility and interview any incarcerated person.
-The implementation of this policy will allow for greater transparency and allow the media to expose to the public what has always been hidden behind a wall of corruption, lies, secrecy, and cover-ups by the VDOC.
+This makes incarcerated people vulnerable to abuse, neglect, and other criminal and inhumane acts perpetrated by prison officials.
+Therefore, WE demand that print, internet, and television media be allowed unlimited, unrestricted access into any state prison and correctional facility and be allowed to use any audio, video, or other recording equipment when surveying the inside of any prison and correctional facility and interview any incarcerated person.
+The implementation of this policy will allow for greater transparency and allow the media to expose to the public what has always been hidden behind a wall of lies, corruption, secrecy, and cover-ups by VDOC officials.